Joseph Stalin's cult of personality: Illusion of unanimous support

-Stalin's monument in Kyiv, Ukrainian SSR, 1952.
+Stalin's monument in Kiev, Ukrainian SSR, 1952.
 Removed in the 1960s.

 The cult of personality primarily existed among the Soviet masses; there was no explicit manifestation of the cult among the members of the Politburo and other high-ranking Party officials.
 However, the fear of being marginalized made oppositionists sometimes hesitant to honestly express their viewpoints.
 This atmosphere of self-censorship created the illusion of undisputed government support for Stalin, and this perceived support further fueled the cult for the Soviet populace.
 The politburo and comintern secretariat (E.C.C.I.) also gave the impression of being unanimous in its decisions although this was often not the case.
 Many top ranking leaders in the politburo such as Zhdanov and Kaganovich sometimes disagreed with Stalin.
 Not all of Stalin's proposals were passed, but this was not made known to people outside the party leadership.
 The party leadership discussed and debated various alternatives but always presented themselves as monolithic to the outside world to appear stronger, more credible and unified.
 Among the leadership this was also considered correct Leninist practice, since the Leninist organizational principle of democratic centralism provided "freedom of debate" but required "unity of action" after a decision had been reached.
 The minority felt it their duty to submit to the will of the majority and Stalin himself practiced this when losing a vote.